The “Beat The Fish” Guide that Started it All

 Beginning in the early 2000s, startup companies began to cash in on poker’s new popularity and create online poker rooms.
 New poker prospects could play online anonymously from anywhere at anytime.
 Just fund your account, choose your game, and play your cards against thousands of real players from all over the world.

-Over these 4 years, online poker has become a booming industry.
+Over the years, online poker has become a booming industry.
 New players who’ve just watched Daniel Negreanu crush the competition at a WPT event rush over to their computers to deposit with the poker room with the coolest commercial.
 Thousands of inexperienced players can enter any online game so long as they have the buy-in.

 Enter the fish